gitpeterhub/laravelPay/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## About demo run of this code

+-create database of any name and configure in .env file -php artisan migrate
+-php artisan db:seed
+-php artisan serve or run in localhost servers of your choice -hit "/pagination" link in browser, enjoy! ;)

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as: